The Canopy Tower

 His name is Segundo; we call him the “eco-poacher”, a perfect oxymoron.

-The Canopy Tower is also one of the observation points from which Dr. George Angher of STRI, in collaboration with Dr. Sid Gauthreaux of Clemson University and with the support of the U.S. Department of Defense Legacy Program, is monitoring the migratory hawks and vultures that pass through Panama every year.
+The Canopy Tower is also one of the observation points from which Dr. George Angehr of STRI, in collaboration with Dr. Sid Gauthreaux of Clemson University and with the support of the U.S. Department of Defense Legacy Program, is monitoring the migratory hawks and vultures that pass through Panama every year.

 Virtually the entire North American populations of these species, the Turkey Vulture, Broad-winged Hawk, and Swainson’s Hawk, numbering millions of birds, pass through the isthmus en route between their breeding grounds in North America an their wintering grounds in South America.